-If you want to report on the diagrams in a Package, and only the diagrams, you can generate a Diagrams Only report.
-This is convenient for printing or handling a lot of diagrams in batch, rather than exporting or printing each diagram at a time
+If you want to report on the diagrams in a Package, and only the diagrams, you can generate a Diagram Report.
+This is convenient for printing or handling a lot of diagrams in batch, rather than exporting or printing each diagram at a time.

-Ribbon Publish > Documentation > Document > Diagrams Only Report Context Menu Right-click on Package Documentation Diagrams Only Report Keyboard Shortcuts Ctrl+Shift+F8
+Ribbon Publish > Model Reports > Report Builder > Simple Diagram Report Keyboard Shortcuts Ctrl+Shift+F8